PengWu2626/pic16b_group_project_short_version/README.md

 ## Short Version of This Project

 This project exceeds the Heroku slug size (500MB).
-Therefore, we created another short version of this project in the [testing project repository](https://github.com/PengWu2626/testing_project).
-The short version of this project moved face detecting and drop zone.
+Therefore, we created another short version of this project in the [pic16b_group_project_short_version
+Public](https://github.com/PengWu2626/pic16b_group_project_short_version) repository.
+The short version of this project removed face detecting and drop zone.

 ```diff
 - Warning: